Rupesh707/Think-Tank-Case-Study/README.md

 By following the steps in a chronological way, we would eventually start to understand trend and find patterns from the power of big data.
 Therefore, as a Lead Data Scientist encourage my team to train and test different models by using state of the art time series forecasting model:

 * Autoregressive Moving Average (ARMA)
-* Seasonal Autoregressive Integrated Moving-Average (SARIMA) to leverage meaningful insights from big data before I could share the finding with the board, as that data driven decisions can be made.
+* Seasonal Autoregressive Integrated Moving-Average (SARIMA) and other qualifying models based on performance score must be tested before leverage meaningful insights from big data.

+The end goal would be to share the interesting discovery to the board, so that data driven decisions can be in a timely fashion